substack/page-bus/readme.markdown

 When the connection is established, this event fires with the underlying blob url to the shared worker code.

+## bus.on('_retry', function (times) {})

+This event fires for every internal retry event with the counter `times` during initialization.
+Listening to this event can be useful for debugging.

 # install

 With [npm](https://npmjs.org) do: